Multiple, Load-Balanced Servers

 - SSL server certificate, to support HTTPS connections to the web user interface and SOAP API.

 In addition to a web server, Group Manager requires a database server.
-In most environments, the database server software (Microsoft SQL Server or Oracle Database Server) can be installed on the same hardware as the Group Manager software.
+In most environments, the database server software (Microsoft SQL Server or Oracle Database Server) is installed on the same hardware or VM as the Group Manager software, on each Group Manager server node.
 This reduces hardware cost, eliminates network latency and reduces the security surface of the combined solution.

-Database performance on a VM with virtualized I/O may not be ideal.
-If a VM is used to host the DBMS software, please consider a NAS or SAN solution for disk I/O.
+Database I/O performance on a virtualized filesystem (e.g., VMDK or equivalent) may not be ideal.
+If a VM is used to host the database server software, please consider a NAS or SAN solution for disk I/O.

 Group Manager can leverage an existing database server cluster.
-Hitachi ID Systems recommends a dedicated database server, however, for a number of reasons:
+Hitachi ID Systems recommends a dedicated database server instance, however, for a number of reasons:

 - The data managed by Group Manager is extremely sensitive, so it is desirable to minimize the number of DBAs who can access it (despite use of encryption).